-ASAP a after registration opens (Summer Camp: January, Winter/Spring Camp: December) Become a Member of Prescott Farm to save \$50 per full-week session!
-Member discount is pro-rated for 3-day session during the 4 th of July week.
-Reserve a space at prescottfarm.org/service/wildquest-day-camps/.
-A \$100 non-refundable deposit and completion of all online registration forms are required to reserve a space.
-A separate deposit is required for additional children and/or weeks.
-Schedule a physical exam.
+Regi stration & Pre-Camp Checklist ASAP after registration opens (January 15, 2025 at 10am) Become a Member of Prescott Farm to save \$50 for each full-week session that you register!
+Membe discount is pro-rated for 4-day session during the 4 th of July week.
+Reserve a space at prescottfarm.org/service/wildquest-day-camps/ .
+A \$100 non-refundable deposit and completion of all online registration forms are required to reserve a space (an additional \$100 non refundable deposit is required for each additional child and/or weeks). u Schedule a physical exam for campers if they have not had one in the past 24 months.
 NH state law requires that campers must submit health history report conducted during the preceding 24 months along with immunization records or proof of authorized immunization exemption.
-Most walk-in clinics also offer camp physicals if you are not able to make an appointment with your child's primary care physician before the summer.
-NOTE: Returning families will need to reupload their medical form each year, even if the past year's form is still valid.
-Forms uploaded for Winter or Spring Camp will carry over into Summer.
-Compl lete by May 31 (Summer Camp), March 31 (Spring Camp), or January 31 (Winter Camp): Pay your remaining balance .
+Most walk-in clinical also offer camp physicals if you are not able to make an appointment with your child's primary care physician before the summer. • NOTE: Returning families will need to reupload their medical form each calendar year, even if the past year's form is still valid.
+Forms uploaded for Winter or Spring Camp will carry over into Summer lete by May 31 (Summer Camp), March 31 (Spring Camp), or January 31 (Winter Camp): Pay your remaining balance.
 If you set up a payment plan during registration, or paid in full, this will be done automatically.
 If you did not set up a payment plan, you can pay your balance online using your login via the Active portal.
-Upload your Physician's Form and Immunization records to the supplemental forms section in your Active account.
-Your physician may also directly fax the form to (603) 366-5720 or mail the completed form and immunization records to: Prescott Farm Environmental Education Center Attn: WildQuest Camp 928 White Oaks Road Laconia, NH 03246 ١ We strongly encourage you to make a copy of all forms for your own records before mailing them.
-The w eek before each session: Review the WildQuest Family Handbook including the Packing List.
+Upload your Physician's Form and Immunization records to the supplemental forms section in you Active account.
+Your physician may also directly fax the form to (603) 366-5720 or mail the completed form and immunization records to: Prescott Farm Environmental Education Center Attn: WildQuest Camp 928 White Oaks Road Laconia, NH 03246 Ne str ongly encourage you to make a copy of all forms for your own records before mailing them. Γhe w veek before each session: Review the WildQuest Family Handbook including the Packing List.
 Contact the Camp Director with any questions.
-Share any medical updates with the Camp Director Fill out and return Medical Administration Form if you will need the Camp Director to administer medication during camp hours.
-Camp All forms and payments must be completed by MAY 31 (summer sessions)/MARCH 31 (Spring)/JANUARY 31 (Winter Camp) or within 1 week of registering if registering after these deadlines.
+Share any medical updates with the Camp Director.
+Fill out and return Medical Administration Form if you will need the Camp Director to administed medication during camp hours.
+All fo rms and payments must be completed by MAY 31 (summer sessions) / MARCH 31 (Spring Camp) /

+JANUARY 31 (Winter Camp) or within 1 week of registering if registering after these deadlines.
 This helps to ensure our staff is able to plan the best possible week at camp.